deanoko/cse15l-lab-reports/labreport5.md

 `In the ArrayExamples.java file, update the reverseInPlace method to correctly reverse the array using a proper swapping technique:`

--made a new int temp to fix the problem.
+- made a new int temp to fix the problem.

 ```
   static void reverseInPlace(int[] arr) {